vectorsigmaissomewhere/Django-Projects-/Some Django Concepts/Cookies and Sessions/item 3 Page Session.md

 After 20 seconds the page session is expired request.session.modified = True
 What this is going to do is,
+When you try to get the session that http://127.0.0.1:8000/get The new session expiration will restart from start
 ```

 settings.py